aviumlabs/python-compose/README.md

 * app.py - when developing a Python application such as a web application
 * server.py - when developing a Python library

-There are to supporting scripts that introduce `aliases` for running python commands in the docker container:
+There are two supporting scripts that provide `aliases` for running python commands in the docker container:
 * .appdev - supports macOS and Linux
 * .appdev.ps1 - supports Windows